golobby/orm/README.md

 _, affected, err := orm.ExecRaw[Post](`DELETE FROM posts WHERE id=?`, 1)
 ```
 ### Relationships
-GolobbyORM makes it easy to have entities that have relationships with each other.
+GoLobby ORM makes it easy to have entities that have relationships with each other.
 Configuring relations is using `ConfigureEntity` method, as you will see.
 #### HasMany
 ```go
 type Post struct {}